rhine3/audiomoth-guide/guide.md

 This guide is intended to be comprehensive for both first-time AudioMoth users and those interested in scaling up their AudioMoth deployment.

 The information here complements official guides on the [Open Acoustic Devices website](https://www.openacousticdevices.info/getting-started).
 Some technical information about the devices themselves is excluded.
-We have also elaborated on each step by including images, procedures, and "rules of thumb" that we've created while deploying hundreds of AudioMoths.
+We have also elaborated on each step by including images, procedures, and rules of thumb that we've created while deploying hundreds of AudioMoths.

 **Jump to:**
 * [Quick start](#quick-start)